Biology Graduate Coordinator: Dr. Ray Larsen, 431 Life Sciences

 - Complete your coursework by the end of your third semester so that you may take your Preliminary Exam during your fourth semester.

-- With your advisor, identify three additional faculty to serve as committee members.
+- With your advisor, identify three additional graduate faculty to serve as committee members.
 Only one may be outside of the Department of Biological Sciences.
 You will also need to submit a form to the Graduate College requesting the assignment of an additional committee member before scheduling your Preliminary Exam.

 - Write and defend your dissertation proposal within 6 months of successfully completing your Preliminary Exam.